-In addition to the discussion of the provisions of our third amended and restated certificate of incorporation, as amended, our bylaws and our stockholder rights plan, certain provisions of the pre-funded warrants offered by this prospectus could make it more difficult or expensive for a third party to acquire us.
-The pre-funded warrants prohibit us from engaging in certain transactions constituting "fundamental transactions" unless, among other things, the surviving entity assumes our obligations under the pre-funded warrants.
-Further, the pre-funded warrants provide that, in the event of certain transactions constituting "fundamental transactions," with some exception, holders of such warrants will have the right, at their option, to require us to repurchase such pre-funded warrants at a price described in such pre-funded warrants.
-These and other provisions of the pre-funded warrants offered by this prospectus could prevent or deter a third party from acquiring us even where the acquisition could be beneficial to you.
+In addition to the discussion of the provisions of our third amended and restated certificate of incorporation, as amended, our bylaws and our stockholder rights plan, certain provisions of the pre-funded warrants and common warrants offered by this prospectus could make it more difficult or expensive for a third party to acquire us.
+The pre-funded warrants and common warrants provide the pre-funded warrants and common warrants offered by this prospectus could make it more difficult or expensive for a third party to acquire us.
+The pre-funded warrants and common warrants provide the pre-funded warrants and common warrants and common warrants.
+These and other provisions of the pre-funded warrants and common warrants offered by this prospectus could prevent or deter a third party from acquiring us even where the acquisition could be beneficial to you.

-The exercise price of the pre-funded warrants offered by this prospectus will not be adjusted for certain dilutive events.
+The exercise price of the pre-funded warrants and common warrants offered by this prospectus will not be adjusted for certain dilutive events.

-The exercise price of the pre-funded warrants offered by this prospectus is subject to adjustment for certain events, including, but not limited to, certain issuances of capital stock, options, convertible securities and other securities.
-However, the exercise prices will not be adjusted for dilutive issuances of securities considered "excluded securities" and there may be transactions or occurrences that may adversely affect the market price of our common stock or the market value of such pre-funded warrants without resulting in an adjustment of the exercise prices of such pre-funded warrants.
+The exercise price of the pre-funded warrants and common warrants offered by this prospectus is subject to adjustment for certain events, including, but not limited to, certain issuances of capital stock, options, convertible securities and other securities.
+However, the exercise prices will not be adjusted for dilutive issuances of securities considered "excluded securities" and there may be transactions or occurrences that may adversely affect the market price of our common stock or the market value of such pre-funded warrants and common warrants without resulting in an adjustment of the exercise prices of such pre-funded warrants.